Learn how to make the best Christmas chocolate bark. A wonderful way to transform plain chocolate into a special treat to share!

 - 300 g dark/milk/white chocolate or chocolate chips, I use Belgian 70% dark chocolate

 - 120 g unsalted pistachios, roughly chopped

 - a handful of almond flakes, optional

 - sea salt flakes

 - Place ⅔ of chocolate chips in a heat-proof bowl over a pan of simmering water.
 Stir the chocolate until melted, then take off the heat and stir in the remaining chocolate chips.

-- Pour melted chocolate over a tray covered with parchment paper or cling film.
+- Pour the melted chocolate over a baking sheet covered with parchment paper or cling film.

 - Top with pistachio, almond and cranberries, and sprinkle with sea salt.